lrkissling/giant-bomb-qol/README.md

 A simple WebExtension that provides some Quality-of-Life improvements to giantbomb.com.

-This extension is a work in progress, with no complete features yet.
+This extension is a work in progress, and currently offers the following enhancements:
+- Previous Video and Next Video buttons for videos in playlists.

 Currently working on:
-Previous Video and Next Video buttons for videos in playlists.
+- Bug fixes and refinements for Previous Video and Next Video buttons

 Created by Lowell Kissling.